 Who can be tested: All the sites are open to residents of Fort Bend County.
 You are not required to have symptoms to be tested.

-Test results: With the recent spike in testing, the turnaround time for labs to return test results is taking longer than usual.
-It can take up to 8-10 business days for lab results to come in.
+Test results: The turnaround time for labs to return test results can take up to 2-3 business days.

 Cost: None to the public.
 The County is paying all fees related to the tests.

-Details of Testing: Residents must bring their unique identification code to the appointment.
-The test is administered by an AccessHealth provider while you are inside your vehicle.
-This system ensures social distancing, best sanitary practices, and a smooth management of traffic flow.
+Details of Testing: The test is administered by a HHS provider while you are inside your vehicle.
+This system ensures social distancing and best sanitary practices.

 Testing Process: The COVID-19 test has changed.
 Now, the swab does not need to be inserted far into the nostril.
 It is only inserted until the tip of the swab is no longer visible.
 The swab will be rotated in a circular motion around the entire inside edge of the nostril at least three times.

 After the test: A representative from Fort Bend County Health & Human Services will contact you with your test results 5-7 days after you have been tested.

 Positive Test Results: If you test positive for COVID-19, please follow the important guidelines from the Centers for Disease Control (CDC) on what to do if you are sick and what your household members and those caring for you at home need to do to avoid getting sick too.

 Negative Test Results: If you test negative for COVID-19, note that sometimes the test does not detect a very early infection, so you may need to get tested again.
 Also, you can still be exposed to the virus later, so continue to practice healthy guidelines.